ericodle/SC3/_pages/products_en.md

     subtitle_1:
       title: ""
       text: "For additional technical information, please refer to our source code repositories."
+    button:
+      text: "Learn More"
+      url: "/about_ja"

 change_notice:
-  - title: "Custom Order"
+  - title: "Notice"
     show_divider: true
     image_style: "width: 100%; height: auto;"
     text_align: left
     subtitle_1:
       title: ""
       text: "The product is currently under development, and specifications are subject to change without notice.
 We aim to incorporate as many user requests as possible.
 If you have any suggestions or requests, please don't hesitate to contact us."
+    button:
+      text: "Learn More"
+      url: "/about_ja"

 example_1:
   - title: "Implementation Example #1"